Salivary gland tumors

 Toggle: English / Spanish

-Salivary gland tumors are abnormal cells growing in the ducts that drain the salivary glands.
+Salivary gland tumors are abnormal cells growing in the tubes (ducts) that drain the salivary glands or the gland itself.

 Tumor - salivary duct

 The salivary glands are located around the mouth.
 They produce saliva, which moistens food to help with chewing and swallowing.

 There are three main pairs of salivary glands.
 The parotid glands are the largest.
 They are located in each cheek above the jaw in front of the ears.
 Two submandibular glands are at the back of the mouth.
 They are on both sides of the jaw.
 Two sublingual glands are under the floor of the mouth.
 There are also thousands of small salivary glands around the rest of the mouth.

 Salivary glands empty saliva into the mouth through ducts that open at various places in the mouth.

 Salivary gland tumors are rare, especially in children.
 Swelling of the salivary glands is mostly due to: